wpsight/wpcasa/README.md

 # WPCasa Real Estate #
 [![License](https://img.shields.io/badge/license-GPL--2.0%2B-red.svg)](https://github.com/wpsight/wpcasa/blob/master/LICENSE)

-Flexible WordPress solution to create professional real estate websites and manage property listings with ease.
+WPCasa is a flexible WordPress solution to create professional real estate websites and manage property listings with ease.
 Please find more information at [wpcasa.com](https://wpcasa.com)

 ## Description
-WPCasa is a FREE WordPress solution to create professional real estate websites without any coding skills.

-* It fully integrates with the familiar and easy-to-use interface that ships with WordPress.
+WPCasa is a *FREE* WordPress solution to create professional real estate websites without any coding skills.
+It fully integrates with the familiar and easy-to-use interface that ships with WordPress.
+Adding property details, location information and image galleries is a breeze using our intuitive WPCasa listing editor.

-* With our custom themes and add-ons you can modularly create a powerful real estate tool tailored to your special needs.
+With our custom themes and add-ons you can modularly create a powerful real estate tool tailored to your special needs.

-* We've built WPCasa upon readable & well-documented code with loads of actions, filters and templates for developers to hook in.
+Further we've built WPCasa upon readable & well-documented code with loads of actions, filters and templates for developers to hook in.
-* The heart of a real estate website is a decent search.
-Using the advanced filters your clients will find any listing in seconds.
-* Adding property details, location information and image galleries is a breeze using our intuitive WPCasa listing editor.
-* The real estate business is international.
-And so is WPCasa.
-The framework as well as our add-ons and themes are translation-ready.

 ## Demo
 Please feel free to visit our [demo site](http://demo.wpcasa.com/) where you can test the features of our framework.

 ## Add-Ons
-Optionally you can use add-ons especially built for WPCasa to customize and/or extend the functionality your real estate website to your special needs.
+Optionally use add-ons built for WPCasa to customize and/or extend the functionality of your real estate website to your special needs.

 * [Featured Listings](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Feature specific listings by visually highlighting them and/or making them sticky
 * [Expire Listings](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Automatically expire listings after a defined number of days
 * [Favorites](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Let users save their favorite listings and compare them on a single page
 * [Dashboard](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Let agents submit and manage listings from the front end
 * [Listing Labels](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Feature specific listings by visually highlighting with a label
 * [Admin Map UI](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Set the listing location by a click on the map and make individual map settings in the listing editor
 * [Listings Map](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Show all listings as markers on a central Google Map
 * [List Agents](https://wpcasa.com/add-ons/wpcasa-featured-listings):
 		Display a list of agents using a shortocde

-There are lot more add-ons to come.
+More add-ons are currently in the making.
 If you are missing an add-on or are a developer and would like to talk about creating add-ons for WPCasa, don't hesitate and [get in touch](https://wpcasa.com/contact).

 ## Themes
 To hit the ground running have a look at our WordPress themes exclusively built for WPCasa to unfold the great potential of the framework.